harthsw/www.harth-lang.org/content/post/names-identities.md

 Identities are used more by the language itself to represent:

-* The unique identity of something (eg. like a social insurance card or Passport number).
+* The unique identity of something (like a social insurance card or Passport number).
 * The immutable identify of something (that is, your name may change, but your identity does not).